Our Toddler Room...

 Learning Stories

+In a ‘nutshell’Each child is unique, their individual Learning story should be as unique as them.
 All key children are constantly learning and developing so their learning stories are dynamic and responsive and written by their reflective key persons.

 The learning story does not begin until we know our key children well, this is why the initial baseline assessment isn’t complete until six weeks/ half a term after they start.
+Until we know the key children, we couldn’t plan for them or assess them effectively.
+The key person helps to keep child feel confident that they are ‘held in mind’.

 Our Flexible Daily routine